 We Want to Help Your Company Succeed

-At Cotney Construction Law, our team of attorneys is adept at helping contractors not only navigate the procurement process but overcome challenges during bid protests.
+At Cotney Attorneys & Consultants, our team of attorneys is adept at helping contractors not only navigate the procurement process but overcome challenges during bid protests.
 A Toronto bid protest attorney can help ensure that your bid protest is correctly submitted and forms a persuasive argument.

 Government contracts are the main source of revenue for numerous construction companies throughout Toronto and Ontario.
 Don’t allow your company’s revenue to be jeopardized by an unfairly awarded contract.
-Contact Cotney Construction Law for an ally who will safeguard your company’s success and right to work on government contracts.
+Contact Cotney Attorneys & Consultants for an ally who will safeguard your company’s success and right to work on government contracts.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.